ccardiff/2-DoorChickenCoop/README.md

-# Simple 2-Door Chicken Coop Doors Control System (Arduino-based)
+# Simple 2-Door Chicken Coop Control System (Arduino-based)

 ## Overview
 Generated with the assistance of GPT-4.